Did you know that 46% of people can’t sit through a presentation without losing focus?

 A lot of people end their presentations by literally just running out of slides, and that is the wrong way to do it.
 Instead, CBInsights consistently pushes their readers towards another piece of content at the end.
 This is also where you can insert a call to action!

 107. Tell Your Origin Story

 This idea is kinda similar to showing off your company qualifications at the beginning of your presentation.
 But with this approach, you are trying to make an emotional connection with your audience instead of just showing off accolades.

 And Rand from Moz does this extremely well in the presentation example above.

 This presentation uses a central visual of a structure, with each slide moving down the levels of the structure.
 This is incredibly powerful because the entire presentation is about sinking your company, and the visual they designed mirrors that idea perfectly.
 Using one focus visual also makes your slide deck design cohesive.

-109. Do Not Take It Too Seriously
+109. Don’t Take Presentation Design Too Seriously

 Sometimes we get caught up trying to make the perfect presentation and it ends up making us crazy!

 But in this presentation example, Jesse Desjardins uses a mix of wit and hilarious retro images to create a memorable and light-hearted presentation.